sreemahi-code/abbhack/README.md

 Prerequisites:

 Docker and Docker Compose installed.
-Download the sample dataset (e.g., from Kaggle Bosch dataset) and place a subset CSV in a convenient location for upload during usage.
+Download the sample dataset https://www.kaggle.com/c/bosch-production-line-performance/data and place a subset CSV in a convenient location for upload during usage.

 Clone the Repository:
 textgit clone <repo-url>